AdobeDocs/contributor.en/help/writing-essentials/using-markdown.md

 description: this article provides the basics and reference information for the markdown language used for writing articles.
 seo-description: this article provides the basics and reference information for the markdown language used for writing articles for Adobe documentation.
 ---
-# How to use Markdown for writing documentation
+# How to use Markdown for writing technical documentation

 Adobe technical documentation articles are written in a lightweight markup language called [Markdown](https://daringfireball.net/projects/markdown/), which is both easy to read and easy to learn.